 A doctor will order an echocardiogram if they suspect that someone has heart problems.
 Signs and symptoms that may indicate a heart condition include:

-The transthoracic echocardiogram is the most common type of echocardiogram test.
+The transthoracic echocardiogram is the

 This test involves placing an ultrasound wand called a transducer on the outside of the chest, near the heart.
 The device sends sound waves through the chest and into the heart.

-The application of a gel to the chest helps the sound waves travel better.
+Applying a gel to the chest helps the sound waves travel better.
 These waves bounce off the heart and create images of the heart structures on a screen.

 A transesophageal echocardiogram uses a thinner transducer that attaches to the end of a long tube.
-The individual will swallow the tube to insert it into the esophagus, the tube that connects the mouth and stomach, which runs behind the heart.
+The individual will swallow the tube to insert it into the esophagus, the organ that connects the mouth and stomach, which runs behind the heart.